Sid Burgon

-Sidney William Burgon (3 October 1936), better known as Sid Burgon, is a British comics artist.
+Sidney William Burgon (3 October 1936 - 12 October 2023), better known as Sid Burgon, is a British comics artist.
 After working as a mechanic and drawing as a hobby he was encouraged by coworkers into furthering his artistic interests.
 He gave up his job in 1963 and became a freelance cartoonist with some of his early work being published The Weekly News under the pseudonym Swab.
 In 1970 Burgon began working for Fleetway drawing a number of strips including Bookworm for Whoopee!, Joker for Knockout and Ivor Lott and Tony Broke for Buster (comics).
 Burgon began to draw for DC Thomson in 1989 drawing a revival of Biffo the Bear in The Beano and Adrian the Barbarian for The Beezer (which was recently reprinted in The Beano as Olaff the Madlander).
-Burgon stopped drawing for DC Thomson in the late 1990s/early 2000s and is currently retired.
+Burgon stopped drawing for DC Thomson in the late 1990s/early 2000s. he died October 12th 2023 at the age of 87.